essoduke/jQuery-tinyMap/README.md

-# jQuery-tinyMap BETA VERSION
+# jQuery-tinyMap Plugin

-This plugin will help you to create simple or complex Google Maps on the page.
+This plugin will help to create the Google Maps on page.

-For complete options, methods and examples (Traditional Chinese):
+Online documentation and demonstration:
 http://app.essoduke.org/tinyMap/

-## BETA release notes
+## v3.2.0 features

  * Google Maps API and markerclusterer library won't need to include by yourself anymore.
  * Customize each direction.waypoints icon.